weaveworks/weave/README.md

     host1# WEAVE=$(wedo launch 10.0.0.1/16)
     host1# C=$(wedo run 10.0.1.1/24 -t -i debian /bin/bash)

-The first line starts the weave container.
+The first line starts the weave router, in a container.
 This needs to be done once on each host.
+We tell weave that its IP address should be 10.0.0.1, and that the weave network is on 10.0.0.0/16.

+The second line starts our application container.
+We give it an IP address and network (a subnet of the weave network). `wedo run` invokes `docker run -d` with all the parameter following the IP address and netmask.
+So we could be launching any container this way;
-The second line starts our application container; this could be any container - here we just take a stock debian container and launch a shell in it.
+here we just take a stock debian container and launch a shell in it.

 If our application consists of more than one container on this host we simply launch them with a variation on that 2nd line.

-We tell weave that its IP address should be 10.0.0.1, and that the weave network is on 10.0.0.0/16.
-Similarly, we specify the IP address and network for our application container, with the network being a subnet of the weave network.

 The IP addresses and netmasks can be anything you like which doesn't conflict with any IP ranges of 'external' services your containers